olotintemitope/LaraCrud/README.md

 ## Documentation

 ### What this project currently does
+- Let you interactively define your database schema
 - Generate a fresh model into your app/Models folder and let you specify your default path.
   - It helps you generate the $fillables and the $casts arrays to your model
 - Generate a migration file for you.